Neuron-Guided Interpretation of Code LLMs: Where, Why, and How?: RQ3: Implications for Downstream Code-related Tasks

 \item \textit{Clone Classification}: Finally, we quantify the semantic similarity between the two fragments by computing the cosine similarity of their raw embeddings, $v_A$ and $v_B$.
 A pair is classified as a clone if this similarity score exceeds a threshold $\delta$, which is optimized on a designated validation set. \end{enumerate}

 We assess the effectiveness of concept-layer embeddings for semantic code clone detection in a zero-shot setting using Llama-3.1-8B and Qwen2.5-Coder-32B as base models, with comparative analysis across other feed-forward layers.
 We also include an LLM prompting approach as an additional baseline, where the model is instructed to judge whether two code fragments are functionally equivalent.
-Performance is measured by F1-score on the CodeNet\_clone~\cite{MoumoulaKKB25} benchmark.
+F1-score measures performance on the CodeNet\_clone~\cite{MoumoulaKKB25} benchmark.
 Strong zero-shot results indicate that the model acquires powerful and generalizable representations of code functionality~\cite{MoumoulaKKB25}, contrasting with fine-tuning-based methods~\cite{FengGTDFGS0LJZ20}.